Act 1

 Bigod.
 In

-1253, The King committed to Hugh le Bigod the whole forest of Farnedala, which the king had lately recovered by
+1253, the King committed to Hugh le Bigod the whole forest of Farnedala, which the king had lately recovered by

-until the return of the King from Vasconi, or as long as it pleased the king.
+the return of the King from Vasconi, or as long as it pleased the king.

 This was confirmed in 1255, for a payment of 500 marks.